Escape Room opens downtown

 Montanez said they had originally hoped to open last Halloween, but renovations took longer than they thought.

-"You might find a piece of paper that, if you rean into it, it might give you the combination to something," he said.
+“You might find a piece of paper that, if you read into it, it might give you the combination to something,” he said.

 A third room, oriented toward younger players, is under construction.
 Montanez said that while the established rooms don’t involve particularly adult content, he would not recommend them for children under 13, “unless you’ve got a particularly smart 12-year-old with a group of adults.”

-The rooms can accommodate a variety of groups sizes, but Montanez called six the "sweet number."
+The rooms can accommodate a variety of group sizes, but Montanez called six the “sweet number.”

 “It gives you enough brainpower and enough hands that there is a good chance of success,” he said.
 “Eight is probably the max. ...
 Four would be more of a challenge.
 Theoretically, two people could go through a room if you hit everything really quickly.”